 - 1. STOP!
 Read the safety information above on this page. - 2.
-Turn off all electric power to the appliance. - 3.
-Push in gas control knob slightly and turn clockwise OFF "O" position.
+Turn off all electric power to the appliance. - Push in gas control knob slightly and turn clockwise to OFF "O" position.
 (See Fig. 22a)

-NOTE: Knob cannot be turned from PILOT " To OFF " unless knob is pushed in slightly.
+NOTE: Knob cannot be turned from PILOT "3" to OFF "○" unless knob is pushed in slightly.
 Do not force.